-LVC is currently reviewing proposed changes to its academic offerings, as recommended by a faculty task force at the request of the Board of Trustees.
+LVC is making changes to its academic offerings, as recommended by a faculty task force and approved by the LVC faculty (November 2018) and Board of Trustees (February 2019).

 Please see this message from President Thayne about the initiative.

 Below you will find answers to frequently asked questions, including details related to the initiative.